On day 115 of my 366-day self-care challenge, I explored setting weekly goals as an act of self-care.

+This simple exercise helps me ensure that I’m spending my time on what matters most, and it also prevents me from getting distracted.
 In many ways, the process of goal-setting is also a process of boundary setting.
 How we spend our time is a reflection our priorities, values and desires.
-And when we determine how we’ll spend our time in advance, we are less susceptible to saying “yes” to things that keep us from achieving our goals.
+When we determine how we’ll spend our time in advance, we’re less susceptible to saying yes to what keeps us from achieving our goals.

 Another benefit of weekly goal-setting is that it allows us to schedule our self-care activities in advance.
-Walks, yoga classes or other health-promoting practices can be strategically placed throughout the busy week.
+Walks, yoga classes, or other health-promoting practices can be strategically placed throughout the busy week.
 For example, if you anticipate one of your meetings being particularly stressful, you might go to bed early the night before or block some time to get a massage later that day.
-Likewise, if you know you’ll be working late one evening, you can plan a simpler home-cooked meal or go out to dinner.
+Likewise, if you know you’ll be working late one evening, you can plan a simpler home-cooked meal or go out for dinner.